Day 1: Jackson, Wyoming

 A highlight today is a visit with local naturalist and renowned Yellowstone wildlife photographer Dan Hartman, whose wolf images are widely acclaimed.
 He'll offer insightful observations about wolf behavior gleaned from countless hours in their presence, as well as tips for pursuing photos of wolves and other wildlife.
 We’ll also visit the Hartman Gallery in Silver Gate, where Dan will share a slide presentation.
 In the waning light of mid-afternoon, we head back across the Lamar Valley for more wolf tracking, knowing our chances to see them are best at dawn and dusk.
 Other wildlife is abundant, and we're sure to come away with some exhilarating images.

 Day 10: Lamar Valley Wildlife Photography / Bozeman

-Greeting the sunrise, we make one more early morning foray into the Lamar Valley in pursuit of wolves, stopping for whatever wildlife photography opportunities grace our route.
+Greeting the sunrise, we make one more early morning foray into the Lamar Valley in pursuit of wolves and other wildlife, stopping for whatever photography opportunities grace our route.
 While wolves are almost always viewed at a distance, we frequently see other wildlife at close range.
 Then it's time to leave Yellowstone’s frozen silence, traveling north along the Yellowstone River and on to Bozeman.
-Look for wintering bighorn sheep in Gardiner River Canyon as we enter the aptly named Paradise Valley, flanked on either side by the Absaroka and Gallatin ranges.
+Search for wintering bighorn sheep in Gardiner River Canyon as we enter the aptly named Paradise Valley, flanked on either side by the Absaroka and Gallatin ranges.
 Look for rough-legged hawks, eagles, mule deer and pronghorn antelope as we go, with chances, always, to stop for enticing wildlife and scenery shots.
 The ragged mountain heights provide a dramatic backdrop for classic photos of western ranching life.
 Once we reach Livingston, we turn west to Bozeman where we'll enjoy a farewell dinner and spend a final night.

 Day 11: Bozeman / Depart